david-knott/moderncompilerinjava/CURRENT.md

 TODO: Implement spill cost, in particular give temps that are for spilling infinite cost.

+TODO: Enforce invariant that registers must be a subset of precoloured.
+There cannot be items in the registers templist that are not also present in the precoloured.

 *28th May 2020*
 Started the potential spill colouring implementation.
 In the middle of  forcing a spill, still need to save certain nodes as potential